Markers (click on a topic to jump to that section.)

 Year Marker Erected: 1974

-Marker Location: From Gorman take FM 8 about 3.5 miles, on north side
+Marker Location: From Gorman take FM 8 about 3.5 miles, on north side of highway.

 Marker Title: First National Bank

 Marker Text: Scene of daring Santa Claus Bank Robbery, Dec.
 23, 1927.
 During Christmas festivities, costumed Santa and three fellow bandits looted bank of $12,200 cash, $150,000 in securities.
 They escaped through gun battle with two little girls as hostages.
 A three-day manhunt followed.
 The children and money were recovered; the robbers captured.
 Six persons were killed, eight injured.
 Later a mob lynched "Santa" when he broke out of jail.
 Recorded Texas Historic Landmark, 1967

 Marker Title: First Oil Well Drilled in Eastland County

 Year Marker Erected: 1936

 Marker Location: Main Street at Loop 254, across tracks from train station.